The 22 Immutable Laws of Marketing by Al Ries and Jack Trout Book Summary & Commentary

 When Coca Cola released “New Coke” 30 years ago, they conducted 200,000 blind taste tests which proved people like the taste of New Coke more than Pepsi, and Pepsi more than Classic Coke.
 So did New Coke become the most popular soft drink?
 No, it was a complete failure.
 And Pepsi is still stuck in second place even though their competition “proved” their product tastes better.
 Why does Coca Cola continue to be the leader?
 Because it was the first cola, the original one, the classic one, “The Real Thing.”

-2. People usually remember who was the first to do something
+2. We naturally remember who was the first to do something

 At this point you might be wondering, “Why does the first company to sell a product tend to stay the leader?”
 After all, most of the companies I’ve mentioned up to now probably have hundreds of competitors who want to take them down.